DongChen06/CottonWeeds/README.md

 ## Dataset
 - The weed image dataset is publicly available at https://www.kaggle.com/yuzhenlu/cottonweedid15

-- To prepare your own dataset, you can run
+- To prepare your own dataset, you can run `python common/partition_imgs_Ubuntu.py`

 ## Usage
 - To train the models, just specify the name of the models, and then run `python train.py`.